segunumoru1/segunumoru1/README.md

 <details>
   <summary>Click to view</summary>

-I am Segun Umoru, a  certified Data Scientist, Data Analytics, and Mathematician with a keen interest in Machine learning, Deep learning, and Artificial Intelligence.
+I am Segun Umoru, a  certified Data Scientist, Data Analytics, and Mathematician with a keen interest in Machine learning, Deep learning, Natural Language Processing, and Generative Artificial Intelligence.
-I lead a team of data analysts and data scientists in solving critical business problems for companies in e-commerce, health, and finance.
+I lead a team of data analysts and data scientists in solving critical business problems for companies in e-commerce, health, education, logistics, and finance.

 In my roles at Gomycode and Quantum Analytics, I have helped increase visibility and profitability by 40% through data-driven strategies that optimize marketing and operations.